 Walter Nash, later to be a Labour prime minister, was the part-owner of Modern Tailors, a cooperative venture in New Plymouth, from 1915 to 1920.
 In 1918 he formed the New Plymouth branch of the Labour Party and was its first secretary.
 Nash’s tailoring initiative ended in disagreement and court action among its partners, and he left for Wellington in 1920.

 Although the boundaries and names have varied, the Taranaki region has always had either three or four electorates.
-Two or three were largely rural, and consistently returned National Party MPs.
-The largely urban New Plymouth electorate has varied between electing National and Labour members in the late 20th century and early 2000s.
+Two or three were largely rural, and consistently returned National MPs following the creation of the party in 1936.
+The largely urban New Plymouth electorate has swung between electing National and Labour members in the late 20th century and early 2000s.

-In the 2008 election there were three electorates: New Plymouth, Whanganui and Taranaki–King Country.
+In the 2010s there were three electorates: New Plymouth, Whanganui and Taranaki–King Country.

 Taranaki was part of the Western Māori electorate from 1867 until 1996.
-It was included in Te Puku o te Whenua until Te Tai Hauāuru electorate was established in 2002.
+It was included in Te Puku o te Whenua and became part of Te Tai Hauāuru electorate in 2002.

-National politicians of note from Taranaki include Harry Atkinson, Māui Pōmare and Peter Buck (Te Rangi Hīroa).
+National politicians of note from Taranaki have included Harry Atkinson, Māui Pōmare and Peter Buck (Te Rangi Hīroa).

 Reaching for the stars